http://www.readwritethink.org/classroom-resources/calendar-activities/music-schools-month-march-20638.html

 - Music in Our Schools Month

-This site, from MENC, offers information about the history of Music in Our Schools Month, as well as suggested activities, and advocacy information.
+This site, from NAfME, offers information about the history of Music in Our Schools Month, as well as suggested activities, and advocacy information.

 - ARTSEDGE

 The Kennedy Center's ARTSEDGE provides tools to develop interdisciplinary curricula that integrate the arts with other subjects.
-Their site offers free standards-based lessons, including Sondheim's Into the Woods, which integrates music with the study of fairytales.
-Other student and professional development materials, including Perfect Pitch, an exploration of the orchestra, are offered as well.
+Their site offers free standards-based lessons and other student and professional development materials, including Perfect Pitch, an exploration of the orchestra.

 - ArtsAlive: Music